-Students are expected to self-identify that they have a disability to the Faculty Advisor for Students with Disabilities (Assistant Dean, Student Services) as early as possible and preferably before the beginning of the term.
+Students are expected to self-identify that they have a disability to the Faculty Advisor for Students with Disabilities as early as possible and preferably before the beginning of the term.
 They should make this initial contact during office hours and be prepared to discuss strengths, weaknesses and the types of accommodation that may be necessary.

-Students wishing individual accommodation for exams or other evaluative methods should apply to the Studies Committee.
+Students wishing individual accommodation for exams, moots or other evaluative methods must apply to the Studies Committee as soon as possible.
+Students requesting special examinations or assignments must make such requests in accordance with Regulation III.G.